Toggle Menu

 July 4, 2022

-Not nearly enough Americans are aware that much of what the country considers our most patriotic music was created by artists and writers of decidedly left-wing sympathies.
+Not nearly enough Americans are aware that much of what the country considers America’s most patriotic music was created by artists and writers with decidedly left-wing sympathies.
+Another form of historical amnesia.
+Many of the songs speak to the potential, as opposed to the (unrealized) material reality, of the country’s highest ideals.
 In that spirit, here is my highly debatable list of Top 15 Fourth of July Songs, presented in random order.
-These songs, taken together, make clear what’s special about the US while highlighting the enormous amount of work that still needs to be done.
+These songs, taken together, make clear what’s special about the US while highlighting the enormous amount of work that needs to be done.

 1. Los Lobos with Jerry Garcia and Bob Weir, This Land is Your Land This rambling version of the iconic Woody Guthrie song was performed in July, 1989 backstage at the Alpine Valley Music Theater in East Troy, Wisconsin between sets on that summer’s Los Lobos/Grateful Dead tour.